0x4c37373230/ExampleMod/README.md

 <details>
 <summary></summary>
 <br>
-As of the time of writing this, the mod will log:
    <ul>
       <li>Logging when and why a piston was unable to extend</li>
       <li>Logging in which tick something happens to a piston</li>